jamiedumont/millican/README.md

 The content areas are powered by Bard with a few content sets to get you started.
 The theme is styled with TailwindCSS so is totally customisable if that's your thing.

 Millican is lightweight and fast.
-All images are optimised with Glide and cached, and the CSS weighs in at just 40kB and JS at 16kB.
+All images are optimised with Glide and cached, and the CSS weighs in at just ~~40kB~~ 3kB (with use of PurgeCSS) and JS at 16kB.
 Even on a modest server you should be seeing sub-second load times (image and location dependent of course).